huggingface/peft/docs/source/accelerate/deepspeed.md

 `mixed_precision`: `no` for FP32 training, `fp16` for FP16 mixed-precision training and `bf16` for BF16 mixed-precision training.
 Set this to `True`.
 ```

-To enable multiple machines, choose the corresponding options and choose `standard` for `deepspeed_multinode_launcher` to use with SLURM.
 Once this is done, the corresponding config should look like below and you can find it in config folder at [deepspeed_config.yaml](https://github.com/huggingface/peft/blob/main/examples/sft/configs/deepspeed_config.yaml):

 ```yml
 compute_environment: LOCAL_MACHINE